How to Identify the Purity of German Shepherd Puppy | 5 Ways

 German Shepherds have a long and bushy tail that hangs down.
 Show Line German Shepherds have an angulated back that slopes from high to low as you go from shoulders to rear end, but the Working Line German Shepherds backs are less sloped as compared to Show Line German Shepherds.

-• For the first week or two whether it is German Shepherd’s puppy or some other breed’s puppy, ears remain down.
-As German Shepherd puppy grows its ears droop straight whereas ears of other breeds droop sideways.
+For the first week or two whether it is a German Shepherd’s puppy or some other breed’s puppy, ears remain down.
+Their ears fully stand up between 4 weeks to 6 months.
+As a German Shepherd puppy grows its ears droop straight whereas the ears of other breeds droop sideways.

 As German Shepherd puppy grows its ears droop straight.
 German Shepherd's puppy mouth is not as wide as the mouths of other breeds are, it is sort of ovally in shape.

-• The distance or gap between the ears of Germans Shepherd is less as compared to other breeds.
+The distance or gap between the ears of German Shepherd is less as compared to other breeds.

 04. White Spots

-When it comes to purity check, the white spots on German Shepherds have always been a debate.
-There is a general perception among people that white spot on German Shepherd makes it impure, so in order to clear this doubt let’s see some cases.
+When it comes to purity checks, the white spots on German Shepherds have always been a debate.
+There is a general perception among people that the white spot on a German Shepherd makes it impure, so in order to clear this doubt let’s see some cases.

-• Look for any white spot from above on back, neck, nape, & withers.
-There shouldn’t be any white spot there, as we have shown in the picture by highlighting that area.
-You can disagree in this case, but some dog experts are of the view that there can be white spot on any part of its body but shouldn’t be on back, neck, nape, & withers.
+Look for any white spot from above on the back, neck, nape, & withers.
+There shouldn’t be any white spots there, as we have shown in the picture by highlighting that area.
+You can disagree in this case, but some dog experts are of the view that there can be white spots on any part of its body but shouldn’t be on the back, neck, nape, & withers.

 Look for any white spot from above on back, neck, nape, & withers.
 There shouldn't be any white spot there

-• German Shepherd puppies do have white spots on paws, legs and upper chest.
-Always remember that these white spots on paws, legs and upper chest will not make German Shepherd impure, it is normal.
+German Shepherd puppies do have white spots on their paws, legs, and upper chest.
+Always remember that these white spots on paws, legs, and upper chest will not make a German Shepherd impure, it is normal.
 Some white spots perish naturally as the puppy grows.

 German Shepherd puppies do have white spots on paws, legs and upper chest.